Sheng-Qian-LI/VLSI_Design/HW1/README.md

-### Please refer to the HW1.pdf for details.
+### Please refer to the 2023_VLSI_HW1.pdf for details.

-# **HW1 : Hybrid Images**
+# **HW1 : Inverter simulation**

-  #### Use Python to implement high-pass and low-pass filters on photo and combine them to achieve different effects for near and far objects.
+  #### In this assignment, I will design the size of the inverter and perform simulations using 180nm and 14nm process technologies.
+The simulations will be conducted under three process corners (TT, SS, FF).